 It’s a myth that only rich people invest.
-Here, we look at how to start investing with little money.
+Find out how much money you need to invest.

 How much do I need to start investing?

 A lot of investment providers have a minimum deposit of £1, meaning that for less than the cost of a coffee, you can start investing.
 Some providers have a higher minimum deposit (and some can be extortionate for a beginner).
 There are a few things to consider, but this depends on whether you’ve opted for ready-made investments or a DIY strategy.

 With a DIY provider, if you’re investing anything less than £100 it’s worth finding a provider that has a low (or no) minimum deposit and lets you invest in fractional shares.
 This means that the deposit you’re likely to make is more than the minimum amount and that you can still create a diverse portfolio from fractions of shares.